bocchino/AppleCore/Common/README.md

 2. In the Assembly directory, create a directory avm that includes your assembly files with the suffix avm, e.g., ASSEMBLY.avm.

-3. In the AppleCore directory, Proceed as in item 1 or 2 above, but add the following line to the top-level makefile, just after the definition of ACC-DECLS:
+3. In the AppleCore directory, Proceed as in item 1 or 2 above.

-   `SC-AVM-ASM += -i ../Assembly/avm`

-   That line tells the assembler where to find the included assembly files.

 *Example:* ${APPLECORE}/Programs/Graphics/RodsColorPattern